-^{}We thank Jean-Jacques Herings, Hervé Moulin as well as participants of SING17, the 2023 Workshop on Games & Networks at QUB, Belfast, and EWET 2023 participants for helpful comments on previous drafts of this paper.
-Financial support by University of Naples Federico II through Research Grant FRA2022-GOAPT is gratefully acknowledged.
+\We are grateful for valuable suggestions and comments made by Nicholas Yannelis and three anonymous referees.
+We also thank Jean-Jacques Herings, Hervé Moulin, René van den Brink as well as participants of SING17, the 2023 Workshop on Games & Networks at QUB, Belfast, and EWET 2023 for helpful comments on previous drafts of this paper.
+This research has been funded under the Research Funding Program of University (FRA) 2022 of the University of Naples Federico II (GOAPT project) with the contribution of the Compagnia di San Paolo.

-[†]Department of Economics, The Queen's University of Belfast, Riddel Hall, 185 Stranmillis Road, Belfast, BT9 5EE, UK.
+&lt;sup>†Corresponding author: Department of Economics, The Queen's University of Belfast, Riddel Hall, 185 Stranmillis Road, Belfast, BT9 5EE, UK.
 Email: r.gilles@qub.ac.uk

-[‡]Department of Mathematics and Applications, University of Naples Federico II, Via Claudio 21, 80125 Naples, Italy.
-E-mail: mallozzi@unina.it
+&lt;sup>‡Department of Mathematics and Applications, University of Naples Federico II, Via Claudio 21, 80125 Naples, Italy.
+E-mail: mallozzi@unina.it.
+Lina Mallozzi is member of the National Group for Mathematical Analysis, Probability and their Applications (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).